ntehseen/ntehseen/README.md

 ## 🎮 About Me

-Ahoy there!
-I'm Navid, a daring explorer in the realms of data and code.
-Armed with my trusty keyboard and a passion for pixels, I craft enchanting solutions using technologies straight out of the retro gaming universe.
-Join me as we embark on an epic quest through the digital landscapes of technology!
+I'm a passionate data scientist and software developer with a strong foundation in fullstack development and machine learning.
+I specialize in creating innovative solutions using technologies like Next.js, React, Angular, TensorFlow, and more.
+My unique blend of technical skills and extensive customer service experience allows me to deliver user-centric and impactful solutions.

 ## 💾 Skills & Power-Ups